 The Fishing Communities component working group met on June 28, 2022 to discuss if the proposed action to revise the BMUS list in the American Samoa FEP would have any pertinence on management provisions related to Pacific Islands fishing communities as defined under the Magnuson-Stevens Act.
-Through their discussions at the working group meeting as well as the descriptions in its resulting component report, the working group ultimately determined that the proposed action would not be likely to have any notable impacts on Pacific Islands fishing communities, their definitions or description in the FEP, associated data collection efforts, and indigenous fishing community programs such as the CDP or CDPP.
-There are no other changes necessary regarding fishing communities under the proposed action, though the working group did encourage that the Council account for the change in American Samoa BMUS in its annual stock assessment fishery evaluation (SAFE) report.
+Through their discussions at the working group meeting as well as the descriptions in its resulting component report, the working group ultimately determined that the proposed action would not be likely to have any notable impacts on Pacific Islands fishing communities, their definitions or description in the FEP, associated data collection efforts, and indigenous fishing communities under the proposed action, though the working group did encourage that the Council account for the change in American Samoa BMUS in its annual stock assessment fishery evaluation (SAFE) report.